chrisdn/unb_test/README.md

 # testunb

-The iOS project file is in platform/ios folder.
+Open the myApp.xcworkspace in Xcode